bitmonti/mail-server/readme.md

-Sure, let's add the step to create the `login.php` file to the `readme.md`:

 # PHP Mail Server with phpmailer/phpmailer

 This PHP Mail Server is a simple example of how to send emails using the phpmailer/phpmailer library.
 It provides an HTTP endpoint to send emails via a POST request.